This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

 Weeding machinery is designed with bent rigid or elastic rippers and different feet types.

 - Superficial crust breaking

-Harrowing is performed with various tools of different shapes and dimensions depending on the type of soil, soil conditions, and the needs of soil refining for olive trees.
+Harrowing is performed with various tools of different shapes and dimensions depending on the soil type, soil conditions, and the needs of soil refining for olive trees.

 All tillage up to 15 cm (6 inches) of depth is included in the minimum tillage group, with the goal of energy saving, protecting soil structure, and timeliness of work.
-Also, multifunctional machinery is available that can perform tillage, fertilization, seeding, and chemical weeding of the soil in a single use.
+Also, multifunctional machinery can perform tillage, fertilization, seeding, and chemical weeding of the soil in a single use.

 |Soil Type||Tillage Technique|

 |Clayey Soil||The minimum tillage can positively prevent erosion due to the remaining crop on the soil surface.|